equinor/design-system/.github/ISSUE_TEMPLATE/report-a-bug.md

 **Specifications**

 - Version:
 - Browser:
 - OS:

 **Additional context**

 Add any other context or screenshots about the bug.
+An example in [CodeSandbox](https://codesandbox.io/) is very helpful